A Hard Sci-Fi Colony Simulator

 Pillars

-Six pillars of
+Six Eras of

 Expansion

 "Ten thousand years ago humankind sent its first torchship into the void.
-What began as tentative steps has become a wave of expansion — a dust mote in the hundred-thousand-light-year breadth of the Milky Way."
+What began as tentative steps has become a wave of expansion — but still a dust mote in the hundred-thousand-light-year breadth of the Milky Way."

 This is the age of cosmic birth, where humanity's greatest constraint is not technology but energy and relativity.
 Torchships represent the pinnacle of engineering achievement, their antimatter drives capable of reaching a tenth of light speed by consuming fuel loads equivalent to tens of millions of times the old Earth's nuclear arsenals.